NetCordDev/NetCord/Documentation/guides/voice/connecting-to-voice.md

 ---
-title: Connecting to Voice
+title: Connecting Your Discord Bot to Voice Channels with NetCord
-description: Joining and leaving voice channels
+description: Join and manage Discord voice connections in C#.
+Learn voice state management, channel switching, and voice connection lifecycle.
+omitAppTitle: true
 ---

 # Connecting to Voice